Imperial Crypt

 Guided visits

-The sarchophagi in the Capuchin Crypts, in styles ranging from Puritan plain to intricate rococo, are true works of art and testaments to both the power and personalities of those who have been laid to rest here.
-For more details surrounding the burial ceremonies and the architecture of the tombs, English language guided tours of the crypt take place between Wednesdays and Saturdays at 3.30 pm (€3 on top of the entrance ticket price).
+The sarcophagi in the Capuchin Crypts, in styles ranging from Puritan plain to intricate rococo, are true works of art and testaments to both the power and personalities of those who have been laid to rest here.
+For more details surrounding the burial ceremonies and the architecture of the tombs, English-language guided tours of the crypt take place between Wednesdays and Saturdays at 3.30 pm (€3 on top of the entrance ticket price).

 Schedule